 I was washing my hands a few weeks ago when my reflection caught my eye.
 I’ve been trying to avoid looking at myself for months now because lately, I hardly recognize the person in the mirror anymore.

-On this day, despite my best attention to keep my eyes down, the tips of my hair caught my eye, and my gaze travelled upwards.
+On this day, despite my best attention to keep my eyes down, the tips of my hair caught my eye, and my gaze traveled upwards.
 Split ends marked the brittle end of my thinning mane.
-It didn’t used to be this way.
+It didn’t use to be this way.

 When I was a little girl, my mother used to invite me to sit on her lap while she brushed my long, dark hair.
 Those were the very best days.
 She would sing to me, and all would be right in the world.